Jimmy-Tran-Dev/Jimmy-Tran-Dev/README.md

 ## 👋 Hi, I’m Jimmy

-I’m a **Full Stack Developer** passionate about building scalable applications, intuitive user interfaces, and cloud-powered systems.
+I’m a **Full Stack Developer** passionate about building web applications and intuitive user interfaces.
 I enjoy working across the stack—from designing clean front-end components to deploying microservices in the cloud.

 ### 🚀 What I Work With
 - **Languages:** Python, JavaScript, TypeScript, C/C++, SQL